yaml/yaml-spec/spec/spec.md

 without exception.

-> The combined effect of the _flow line folding_ rules is that each "paragraph" is interpreted as a line, [empty lines] are interpreted as line feeds, and text can be freely [more-indented] without affecting the [content] information.
+> The combined effect of the _flow line folding_ rules is that each "paragraph" is interpreted as a line, [empty lines] are interpreted as line feeds and text can be freely [more-indented] without affecting the [content] information.

 ```